-H., a 39 old Iranian, started his journey from Bihac (BiH) on March 18, 2019, around noon.
+The respondent is a 39-year-old Iranian man.
+He started his journey from Bihac (BiH) on March 18, 2019, around noon.
 He entered Croatia by foot, crossing the border in the forest west of Bihac.
-H. was on his own.
+The respondent was on his own.

-and pointed at him with their guns.
-H. stopped.
+Then they pointed at him with their guns.
+The respondent stopped.
 The police officers pulled out their batons and started to beat him.

 “I said ‘Sorry, sorry, sorry!’, but they continued to beat me.”

-The baton the police men used was electric and sent electric shocks into H.’s back.
-The interviewee demonstrates how his body first straightened and then quivered each time he was hit.
+The baton the policemen used was electric and sent electric shocks into the respondent’s back.
+The interviewee demonstrated how his body first straightened and then quivered each time he was hit.

 Whilst beating him, the two policemen were at times laughing, at times calling him a terrorist.